SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise6.md

 <kbd>![](images/lab6.png)</kbd>

-he rollup query now computes **hll_add_agg(hll_hash_text(ip_address))** which populates the hll object with the distinct ip addresses.
+The rollup query now computes **hll_add_agg(hll_hash_text(ip_address))** which populates the hll object with the distinct ip addresses.
 To handle late incoming data, there is also hll_union which appends the newly created hll object to the already existing hll object.

 3.Then open a **New Query** and paste the following to execute the updated function.